EloiStree/HelloLynxR1/README.md

 Want to help me experiment on weird stuff ?
 You can invest on buying me some hardware I need to experiment.
-I always out of money because every thing is invest in my curiosity to know if we could do X.
+I always out of money because everything is invest in my curiosity to know if we could do X.

 - [Be able to record from the lens with a webcam](https://github.com/EloiStree/HelloLynxR1/issues/36):https://amzn.to/3QtEPH9